iifl-logo

 Other Matters

-17. The comparative financial information presented in the accompanying standalone financial statements includes the financial information of the erstwhile subsidiary companies, namely, Advaith Infraprojects Private Limited, Magnate Industries Private Limited (previously known as Magnate Industries LLP) and Shivay Brokers Private Limited for the year ended 31 March 2023, pursuant to the scheme of merger between the Company and aforesaid erstwhile wholly owned subsidiaries as explained in Note 63 to the accompanying standalone financial statements.
-Such financial information of the erstwhile wholly owned subsidiaries for the year ended 31 March 2023 have been audited by Messrs N. Somani & Co.
-Chartered Accountants, who issued unmodified opinions on those financial information vide their audit reports dated 25 April 2023, which have been furnished to us by the management and have been relied upon by us for the purpose of our audit of the accompanying standalone financial statements.
-Our opinion is not modified in respect of the above matter.
+17. i.
+The comparative financial information presented in the accompanying standalone financial statements includes the financial information of the Starlight Systems (I) Private Limited (previously known as Starlight Systems (I) LLP) (hereinafter referred to as "Transferor Company”) for the year ended 31st March, 2024, pursuant to the scheme of amalgamation between the Company and Transferor Company as explained in Note 61(i) to the accompanying standalone financial statements.
+Financial information of the Transferor Company for the year ended 31st March, 2024 has been audited by Messrs Bagaria and Co.
+LLP., Chartered Accountants, who issued an unmodified opinion vide their audit report dated 29th May, 2024.

-18. The standalone financial statement includes the Companys share of net loss after tax of 96.01 lakhs and total comprehensive loss of 96.03 lakhs for the year ended 31 March 2024 in respect of four (4) limited liability partnership (LLP) firms, whose financial statements have not been audited by us.
-These annual financial statements have been audited by the other auditor whose audit reports have been furnished to us by the Management, and our opinion in so far as it relates to the amounts and disclosures included in respect of these LLPs are based solely on the audit reports of such other auditor.
-Our opinion is not modified in respect of this matter with respect to our reliance on the work done by and the reports of other auditor.
+18. The standalone financial statements include the Companys share in the net profit (including other comprehensive income) of 2.41 lakhs for the year ended 31st March, 2025 in respect of four (4) limited liability partnership (LLP) firms, whose financial statements have not been audited by us.
+These annual financial statements have been audited by other auditors, whose audit reports have been furnished to us by the management, and our opinion, in so far as it relates to the amounts and disclosures included in respect of these LLPs, are based solely on the audit reports of such other auditors.

 Report on Other Legal and Regulatory Requirements